simongdavies/hyperlight/README.md

 Hello, World!
 I am executing inside of a VM :)
 ```

 If you get the error `Error: NoHypervisorFound` and KVM or mshv is set up then this may be a permissions issue.
-In bash you can use `ls -l /dev/kvm` or  `ls -l /dev/mshv` to check which groups that owns the device and then `groups` to make sure your user is a member of that group.
+In bash, you can use `ls -l /dev/kvm` or  `ls -l /dev/mshv` to check which group owns that device and then `groups` to make sure your user is a member of that group.

-For more details on how to verify that KVM is correctly installed and permissions are correct, follow the guide [here](https://help.ubuntu.com/community/KVM/Installation)).
+For more details on how to verify that KVM is correctly installed and permissions are correct, follow the guide [here](https://help.ubuntu.com/community/KVM/Installation).

 ## Contributing to Hyperlight